-More than 300 volunteers speaking 36 languages each gave a minimum of ten hours to the project.
-These volunteers formed 32 teams to cover eight square miles in Westminster, London.
+Westminster held their Connections Week in July 2016.
+During the week more than 300 volunteers speaking 36 languages each gave a minimum of ten hours to the project.
+These volunteers formed 32 teams covering eight square miles in Westminster, London.
 They encountered 461 people sleeping rough, with 267 surveys being completed.
 Analysis of the surveys found that 87% of people were male, 47% were 35 or under, 49% had come to London for work and 10% were working whilst sleeping rough.
 More detailed results can be found here and the full report can be downloaded here.

-Since the Connections Week the partners in WHAT have been working to advance discussions on Housing First in the city.
-As a result of the campaign Westminster Council’s Rough Sleeping Strategy will include a section on the need to include the community in responses to end street homelessness.
+Following the Connections Week the partners of WHAT have been working to advance discussions on Housing First in Westminster.
+Because of the campaign Westminster Council’s Rough Sleeping Strategy includes a note on the need to include the community in responses to end street homelessness.

 Voices of people with lived experience: Like in the other campaign cities all partners involved in Westminster put the voices of people with lived experience at the centre of their work.
 Their Connections Week involved a number of ‘peers’ – people who had or who were sleeping on the streets.
 They provided valuable insight into the hardship of sleeping on the street.